couchand/ascent/README.md

 var ast = ascent.parse(src_file);
 ```

+take a look at the (admittedly sketchy) tests for examples.

 parse status
 ------------

+running on a sampling of client code.

     Successfully parsed 71 out of 122
     Successfully parsed 42 out of 73